skulltech/aws-solutions-architect-associate-notes/notes.md

 A policy on a role defines which API actions can be made on the target, it does not define whether the source can access the target or not.

 Each lambda function has an __ephemeral storage of 512 MB__ in the `tmp` directory.
-Both the default and maximum batch size for `ReceiveMessage` call of SQS is 10.

 AWS __CloudWatch rule__ can be configured to trigger a lambda function.
 While configuration, the following can be used as __input to the target lambda function__ —
 - Matched event